drochgenius/sample-custom-element/README.md

-# Sample custom element with Lit-Element/Lit-HTML
+# Sample application using custom elements built with Lit

 ## Getting Started